rsmp-nordic/rsmp/readme.md

 $ bundle

 ## Ruby classes
 A set of classes that represents RSMP messages, supervisors and sites and handles connecting, exchanging version information, acknowledging messages and other RSMP protocol specifics.

 ## Command-line tool
 Tools for easily running RSMP supervisors and sites.

-### supervisor
+### Supervisor
 The "supervisor" command will start an RSMP supervisor (server), which equipment can connect to.
-Here's a an example of how the RSMP simuator connects to our supervisor:
+Here's a an example of how the RSMP simulator connects to a Ruby supervisor:

 $ ./supervisor
                          Site connected from ::ffff:10.202.183.252:57454